mostafa/xk6-kafka/docs/writers.md

 });
 ```

-_tips : here you can find more options for your writer:_
+Tip: here you can find more options for your writer:

 ```golang
 type WriterConfig struct {